newrelic-experimental/learn-labs-advance-your-nrql/lab-04/readme.md

 SELECT duration, browserTransactionName, session  FROM PageView  WHERE appName='WebPortal' AND aparse(browserTransactionName, '%/*/%') IN ({{chosenPageGroup}})
 ```

-Theres a number of things going on here, lets break it down.
+There's a number of things going on here, lets break it down.

 Firstly we are extracting the 'page group' from the browserTransactionName field using `aparse()`.
 This is basically capturing the part after the first `/` and before the next `/`: